ryanmorr/is-element-supported/README.md

 ## Usage

-To use the method, simply provide a string of an HTML tag name.
+To use the method, simply provide a string of an HTML tag name:

 ```javascript
 // Feature test the dialog element